Learning Outcomes

 Key Term: expert witness

-An individual instructed to provide or prepare expert evidence for court proceedings based on their specific knowledge, skill, or experience in a particular field.
+An individual instructed to provide or prepare expert evidence for court proceedings based on specific knowledge, skill, or experience in a particular field.

 The Expert's Duty